 What is the CSS Profile?

 Outside of federal financial aid, some schools offer money directly from institutional resources.
 The CSS Profile, created and managed by The College Board, collects all the same information as the FAFSA, plus additional data such as debt and detailed income breakdowns.
 The documents you reference must also be uploaded into the secure Institutional Document database, or IDOC, and may be distributed to the individual schools you select.
 Unlike the FAFSA, not every school requires the CSS Profile.
-Always research if one of your top choices is a CSS Profile recipient before beginning the process!
+Always research if one of your top choice is a CSS Profile recipient before beginning the process!
+Click here for the list of schools currently requiring the CSS Profile for aid consideration.
 There is a $25 application fee, plus $16 per college that you would like to receive your results.
 Since the CSS Profile deals with institutional funds, there is no automatic aid report upon submission.
 Money received is at the discretion of each school individually.

 Changes, Deadlines, and Special Circumstances